jcreigno/nodejs-mail-notifier/README.md

 Dependencies
 ============

 This module relies heavily on [node-imap](https://github.com/mscdex/node-imap).
+For more advanced usage, please consider using it directly.